Let’s play a quick little game, which I like to call “gimme five.”

 - Transcribe.
 Listen to the song a few times before reading the lyrics.
 Then once you’re a bit familiar with the song, try to transcribe it, and later compare with the lyrics.
 This is a great exercise for both listening and writing.

 - Use music videos.
 Find songs with music videos for visual aids.
 Sometimes, an image can give your linguistic brain a hint to understand the meaning of an unknown word.
 Here’s an interesting German Musikvideos playlist on YouTube.
+For German music videos with impeccable captions, that give you instant definitions, try FluentU.

 - Listen to musicals and lyrical music.
 A narrative element is always welcome in language learning.
 We all love stories, and stories can help us learn the language while having lots of Spass.
 If you’re a fan of musicals or the opera, check out this German musicals playlist.